tangming2008/Project_ShortImmersive_Classification/README.md

 ![OnlineApp](/figures/app_screenshot.JPG?raw=true)

+## Acknowledgement
-I sincerely appreciate great suggestions from the instructors (Kim and Joan), TAs (Tawney and Ethan), and the group team (Matthew, Leslie, Jason).
+* I sincerely appreciate great suggestions from the instructors (Kim and Joan), TAs (Tawney and Ethan), and the group team (Matthew, Leslie, Jason)!